Konstantinos Mavropanos

-Konstantinos Mavropanos (Κωνσταντίνος Μαυροπάνος; born 11 December 1997) is a Greek professional footballer who plays as a centre-back for club West Ham United and the Greece national team.
+Konstantinos "Dinos" Mavropanos (Κωνσταντίνος Μαυροπάνος; born 11 December 1997) is a Greek professional footballer who plays as a centre-back for club West Ham United and the Greece national team.

 Club career

 PAS Giannina

 Born in Athens, Mavropanos began his career with the youth side at Apollon Smyrnis, where he stayed for eight years.
 When he was released from Apollon, he joined Super League side PAS Giannina in January 2016, signing a three-and-a-half-year contract.
 The transfer was completed after actions of PAS former owner Giorgos Christovasilis.
 Both of them hail from the village Agnanta Artas.
 Mavropanos made his competitive debut for PAS Giannina in the Greek Cup on 29 November 2016.
 He started and played the full match as they won 1–0.

 Mavropanos made his league debut for PAS Giannina on 5 April 2017 against Veria.
 He started and played 57 minutes as PAS Giannina lost 3–0.
 He scored his first goal for the club on 19 August 2017 during the first league match of the season against Asteras Tripolis.
 His 19th-minute goal would be the winner in a 2–1 victory.
 Mavropanos was then voted man of the match in PAS Giannina's draw against ΑΕΚ Athens a week later on 27 August.

 Mavropanos made 23 appearances in all competitions for PAS Giannina, scoring three goals.